Putting Exact Path to Work Over Winter Break

 1. Ready, Set, GOAL

 There’s nothing like the allure of a little friendly competition.
 Use Challenges in Exact Path to set up a specific goal that fits the time period of your break.
 Want students to earn two trophies a week?
 Maybe work on each subject 30 minutes a week?
 Whatever goal you set, you have the ability to tailor it to support your learners and decide what “prize” you want to dole out when they achieve it.
 Perhaps just a little recognition on school announcements will do the trick or the allure of earning a homework pass the first week back from break would be an effective incentive.
 You decide!
-Check out our nine incentive ideas to motivate students for some extra inspiration, then prepare your submission for our Exact Path contest.
+Check out our nine incentive ideas to motivate students for some extra inspiration, then host your own Exact Path contest.

 2. Get a Head Start on the New Semester